Bikaji Foods IPO expensively priced: Analyst views, GMP, price band, lot size & more

 The initial public offer (IPO) by Bikaji Foods International will open for subscription on Thursday.
 The Rs 881.22 crore issue is purely an offer for sale (OFS) of 29,373,984 shares, which would be sold in the 285-300 price band.
 The lot size comes in at 50 shares.
 Retail individual investor can apply for up to 13 lots.
 Last heard, the issue was commanding a grey market premium (GMP) of Rs 75.

-Analysts believe the asking IPO valuations are expensive but they largely have a ‘subscribe’ rating on the issue due to Bikaji’s strong brand recall and better revenue and PAT growth as compared to peers over the last two years.
+Analysts believe the asking IPO valuations are expensive, but they largely have a ‘subscribe’ rating on the issue due to Bikaji’s brand recall and better revenue and PAT growth as compared to peers over the last two years.

 At the upper limit of the price band, the IPO is demanding a valuation of 98.5 times FY22 EPS, which appears expensive compared to its peers, said Geojit Financial Services.